venture-23/localcoin-sui-fe/README.md

 ## Campaign Creation

-- Choose an existing token with acceptable restrictions or specify a name for a new token
-- Define token spending constraints
+- Log in with their google account
+- Create a campaign
-- Define other parameters
+- Define the parameters of campaign
-- Specify an amount of token to be minted
+- Specify an amount object of token(USDC) to be minted
 - Send the required amount of stablecoin to back the token
+- Verify the join request by the recipients
+- Scan QR of recipients to transfer them incentives

+## Recipient onboarding

+- Recipients Logs in with their google accoun to create a wallet
+- Joins a campaign and get verfied by campaign owner
+- Complete the campaign by proving their availability
+- Share the QR for requesting incentive

 ## Merchant onboarding

-- Selects merchant persona and creates a wallet
+- Log in with their google account to create a wallet
-- Campaign manager or field admin scans QR code on Merchant App to add the merchant to the approved merchant list
+- Apply for the merchant and get verified by super admin of localcoin
+- Recipient will scan the QR to buy items from their stores by paying localCoin
 - After this step the merchant can receive tokens from recipients

-## Recipient onboarding

-- Selects Recipient persona and creates a wallet

-## Token Transactions

-- Merchant app generates a QR code request for payment and an itemized receipt
-- Customer scans the QR code and approves the token transfer to the merchant
+- Convert their LocalCoin tokens to USDC.
+For fiat currency, settle with the Super admin or keep the USDC tokens in your wallet.

 ## Merchant Settlement

 - Tokens accumulated by the merchant from recipients can be transferred to a settlement account controlled by the campaign owner.
 - Campaign manager will settle local currency with the merchant.
 - Tokens that come to this settlement account cannot be transferred and have reached their end of life.

+## ZkLogin in SUI

+- zkLogin is utilized in our dApp to accelerate the Google OAuth login user authentication process.
+Enoki uses the OAuth2 OpenID Connect protocol to request an active JSON Web Token (JWT) from Google when a user comes in with their Google account.
+Using zkLogin, this JWT is then used to create a self-custodial Sui address.
+By using zkLogin proofs, Enoki generates a salt and address that the user may use to easily sign transactions inside the dApp by simply entering in with their Google credentials.
+This procedure eliminates the requirement for conventional private key management while guaranteeing simple and safe access.

+## Sponsored Transactions on SUI

+- Enoki allows builders to fully sponsor all end-user transactions, and Enoki Developer Portal provides the tools to setup and manage these transactions.
+Using these, you can pay for transactions on the Sui network on behalf of your users.
+Doing so further removes complexity for your end users, as they don't need to understand gas fees or even know what a SUI token is, or that they are even conducting transactions on a blockchain.

+Sponsored transactions will enable users to gain the following advantages:
+1. **No Gas Costs**: Users can execute transactions for less money when they use sponsored transactions, which lowers their gas costs to zero.
+2. **Better User Experience**: By allowing users to concentrate on their application logic rather than the underlying transaction processing, sponsored transactions create a more seamless and streamlined user experience.
+3. By combining the sponsored transaction feature provided by enoki services with the ability of zk login, users can experience web2 on web3 platforms without having to worry about signing transactions.

 # Mobile App Design